james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 #### Public

 For our public network we have a CIDR of /29, so its netmask is 255.255.255.248.
 Using the network address and CIDR we can work out the available IPs that we have.
 Therefore, with 139.178.72.16/29 we have 8 addresses in the range of: 139.178.72.16-139.178.72.23 (again as mentioned in the Packet ESXi guide 4 of these addresses are used).
-We will use the first avaible IP 139.178.72.19 to be our bastion VM.
+We will use the first available IP 139.178.72.19 to be our bastion VM.

 | ADDRESS       | USEAGE    |
 |---------------|-----------|